Sony has entered the OTC hearing aid space with two powerful new devices, the Sony OTC hearing aids CRE-C20 and CRE-E10

 Sony has done a solid job with its first OTC hearing aid lineup.

-If you’re an iPhone user looking for a sleek, app-controlled hearing aid with Bluetooth, the Sony CRE-E10 is easily one of the best OTC hearing aids in 2025.
+If you’re an iPhone user looking for a sleek, app-controlled hearing aid that supports phone call streaming, the Sony CRE-E10 stands out as a strong OTC option in 2026.

 Ready To Hear Better Without The Hassle?